galgotech/fermions/README.md

 The open-source Unified Workflow Remote Development Environment platform.

 Fermions allow you to build complex systems using workflows.
 Develop the front-end components and back-end APIs with workflows using a domain-specific language (DSL).
-Code in a remote development environment without losing flexibility.
+Code any programming language in a remote development environment without losing flexibility.

 Fermions join the open-source projects:
 * [Serverless Workflow](https://serverlessworkflow.io/) specification is workflow DSL.
 That gets the capability to create, organize, and reuse UI components and APIs of your business.